DevashishHarsh/Multi-Drone-PX4-RL/README.md

 git clone https://github.com/DevashishHarsh/Multi-Drone-PX4-RL.git
 ```
 2. Create a virtual environment and install all the necessary modules.
+Make sure you activate the virtual environment in every new terminal or just add it to your .bashrc
 ```
 python3 -m venv venv
 source venv/bin/activate #Activates the virtual environment